 Lesson #5: Bad, frustrating, unexpected things will happen in this business.
 They happen in any business.
 You have to learn to take it on the chin, adapt and keep going.
 Period.

 Lesson #6: No matter how many stupid mistakes you make and how many bad, unexpected things will happen during your project (like robbers taking everything inside and outside the house), you will greatly protect your downside if you buy cheap.
 In my case, I only lost $2k because I got the house at the right price.
 So know your values, learn to negotiate and always buy right.

 Oh and by the way, whatever happened to Ricco Suave Bill the Contractor you may ask?
 Well, I went to the local DPOR, filed a major complaint against him and they took away his contracting license.
 I saw him at Lowes a few years later and it took every bit of self control not to body slam him into the powertool isle.
 But I took satisfaction in knowing I already gotten payback against him.

 This nightmare real estate deal took place a long, long time ago (2010 – seems like a lifetime), but since then I’ve made many other mistakes.
 And that’s ok.
-The key is not to make mistakes.
+The key is not to not make mistakes.
 Everyone does.
 The key is to learn from them and not repeat them.
 My goal every day, every week, every month, every year has been to get just a little bit better and a little bit smarter than I was before.
 As long as you’re constantly improving your skillset and your knowledgebase, you’re moving in the right direction!